A strike on a mosque kills 19 as Israel bombards northern Gaza and southern Beirut

 “Pray for us,” he wrote on Facebook.

-Local journalists said one of their colleagues, Hassan Hamd, was killed in artillery shelling on his home in Jabaliya.
-He had worked as a freelance TV reporter and his footage had aired on Al Jazeera and other networks.
+Hassan Hamd, a freelance TV journalist whose footage had aired on Al Jazeera and othr networks, was killed in artillery shelling on his home in Jabaliya.
 Anas al-Sharif, an Al Jazeera reporter in northern Gaza, confirmed his death.

 Hamas-led militants killed some 1,200 people in the Oct.
 7 attack and took another 250 hostage.
 They are still holding around 100 captives, a third of whom are believed to be dead.

-In Beirut, airstrikes lit up the skyline and loud explosions echoed across the southern suburbs, known as the Dahiyeh, throughout the night, as Israel struck what it said were Hezbollah militants sites.
-The strikes reportedly targeted a building near a road leading to Lebanon’s only international airport and another formerly used by the Hezbollah-run broadcaster Al-Manar.
+In Beirut, airstrikes lit up the skyline and loud explosions echoed across the southern suburbs, known as the Dahiyeh, throughout the night, as Israel struck what it said were Hezbollah militant sites.

+Lebanon’s state-run National News Agency said the area was hit by more than 30 strikes overnight, the heaviest bombardment since Sept.
+23 when Israel escalated its air campaign.

+The targets included a gas station on the main highway leading to the Beirut airport and a warehouse for medical supplies, the agency said.
+Some of the overnight strikes set off a long series of explosions, suggesting that ammunition stores may have been hit.

 Israel’s military confirmed it was striking targets near Beirut and said about 30 projectiles had crossed from Lebanon into Israeli territory, with some intercepted.